katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 3.	**Game Log Interaction:**
 - Players and GMs can add notes to the Game Log.
-- Notes are timestamped and logged in a dedicated section.

 #### 3. User Permissions and Access Control
 1.	**Game Master (GM):**